Cognitive Cardio Math

 Beginning of Class Routines

-What do the beginning of class routines look like in your middle school classes?
+What do the classroom routines to begin class look like in your middle school classes?

 Do your students enter the classroom and know exactly what to do?
 Or, in this age of virtual learning, do they know exactly what to do when they log on....or even before they log on?